Chef’s Treat — Select Rings Are 30% Off until 1/4

 Keep in mind, conflict free diamonds don't take into account the social or environmental side of truly ethical sourcing.
 Take oceanic mining for example - while it's considered conflict-free because it's not involved in wars or terrorism, it's also incredibly damaging to the ocean and cannot be considered an ethical choice.

-Ethical diamonds are mined, processed, and sold in a manner that's respectful of human rights, the environment, and the communities they come from.
-It means miners, cutters, and everyone along the supply chain are paid fairly, treated ethically, and the diamonds are extracted and processed using environmentally responsible mining processes.
+Ethically sourced diamonds are mined, processed, and sold in a way that prioritizes human rights, environmental responsibility, and the wellbeing of local communities.
+This means miners, cutters, and everyone along the supply chain are paid fairly, treated ethically, and work under safe conditions, with efforts made to reduce environmental harm wherever possible.

 Does Ethically Sourced Mean the Diamond Is Conflict-Free?